BA

 aims to improve students’ language skills for

-complex texts on business topics; be able to give
+on business topics; be able to give effective

-also aims to help students understand the key
+situations.
+This module also aims to help students

-and how to gather relevant information on their
+what employers want and how to gather relevant

-learn to create a professional development plan to
+Additionally, they will learn to create a professional

-for future opportunities such as CVs, cover letters,
+such as CVs, cover letters, application forms and

 The course introduces students to the theory